 Many thanks to our volunteer researchers and attorneys who contributed to this free online resource for urban farmers!
 Click here to go to UrbanAgLaw.org.

 The City Policies program is always delving into complex and fascinating areas of law and policy.
-If you are a lawyer, law student, city planner, city/regional planning student, or just someone with great interest and background in local and regional policy issues related to housing, land use, and economic development, please send an email with a cover letter and resume to yassi [at] theselc.org.
+If you are a lawyer, law student, city planner, city/regional planning student, or just someone with great interest and background in local and regional policy issues related to housing, land use, food systems, or community economic development, please send an email with a cover letter and resume to yassi [at] theselc.org.

 Some of our current research projects include: